Skip to main content

 Adding glossary entries

-On the General tab you can provide the following data:
+On the General tab, you can provide the following information:

-• Term — the term that you would like to add to your glossary.
+• Term — the term you want to add to your glossary.

-• General description — optional explanation of your term that will be visible to the translators.
-This description will be shown if description for the source (base) language is not provided.
+• General description — an optional explanation of your term that will be visible to translators.
+This description will be shown if a description for the source (base) language is not provided.

-• Non-translatable — whether the term should be translatable.
-Some acronyms like "PNG" or "HTML" are non-translatable whereas terms like "browser" or "website" have to be translated.
+• Non-translatable — indicate whether the term should be translatable.
+Some acronyms like "PNG" or "HTML" are non-translatable, whereas terms like "browser" or "website" need to be translated.

-• Case-sensitive — whether your term is case-sensitive.
-For example, acronyms like PNG or BMP can be marked as case-sensitive.
+• Case-sensitive — specify whether your term is case-sensitive.
+For example, acronyms like "PNG" or "BMP" can be marked as case-sensitive.

-• Forbidden — enable this option if the current term must not be used in translations.
+• Forbidden — enable this option if the term must not be used in translations.

 • Tags — add up to three tags to your glossary entry.
 You can choose existing tags or create new ones.